discipl/core/README.md

 This method returns false if either the claim or all matching attestations are revoked.

 ```
-verify(claim, predicate, ssids[])
+async verify(link, predicate, ssids[])
 ```

 ### `get`
 Returns the claim as a JSON-LD object the given link links to.
-The session object is optional but may be needed if the information retrieval is permissioned in which case the current Ssid set is used for identification.
+The ssid object is optional but may be needed if the information retrieval is permissioned in which case the ssid is used for identification.

 ```
-get(link, (session))
+async get(link, (ssid))
 ```

-### `export`
+### `exportLD`
 exports linked claim data, starting at the first claim in the channel of the given DID or claim link as reference, following links to other channels which get exported in a nested dataset also and so on.
 When giving a DID, the whole channel is read.
 When giving a link to a claim, only that claim is processed.
 The export stops at circular references or at the given depth level.
 You can use this method again to expand the exported dataset even further.
-Just as like with the get() method, retrieving infrormation that is permissioned may require identification for which the Ssid set in a given session object may be used.
+Just as like with the get() method, retrieving infrormation that is permissioned may require identification for which the given ssid may be used.
 You can expand using a different ssid.

 The exported dataset is a JSON object containing a list of JSON objects containing an exported claim with a link as key.
 The claim itself, is a JSON object that can contain expanded or unexpanded links. unexpanded links contain special values indicating the reason that the link was not expanded which can be eiter:

-- MAX-DEPTH-REACHED 	: the case in which the given export depth was reached
-- NOT_PERMITTED 		: the case in which the platform requires a current ssid set in a given session object to identify itself with a private key and this ssid was not set or not permitted to access the linked claim
-- NOT_ACCESSIBLE		: the case in which the linked claim is not accessible, because (a proper part of) the platform is not available
-- NOT_FOUND			: the case in which the linked claim could not be found (while the platform seems to be available in a sufficient way)

-Dependent on the reason, further expansion of the export can be achieved.

-### `export`
-exports linked claim data, starting at the first claim in the channel of the given DID or claim link as reference, following links to other channels which get exported in a nested dataset also and so on.
-When giving a DID, the whole channel is read.
-When giving a link to a claim, only that claim is processed.
-The export stops at circular references or at the given depth level.
-You can use this method again to expand the exported dataset even further.
-Just as like with the get() method, retrieving infrormation that is permissioned may require identification for which the Ssid set in a given session object may be used.
-You can expand using a different ssid.

-The exported dataset is a JSON object containing a list of JSON objects containing an exported claim with a link as key.
-The claim itself, is a JSON object that can contain expanded or unexpanded links. unexpanded links contain special values indicating the reason that the link was not expanded which can be eiter:

-MAX-DEPTH-REACHED 	: the case in which the given export depth was reached NOT_PERMITTED 		: the case in which the platform requires a current ssid set in a given session object to identify itself with a private key and this ssid was not set or not permitted to access the linked claim
+MAX-DEPTH-REACHED 	: the case in which the given export depth was reached NOT_PERMITTED 		: the case in which the platform requires a given ssid to identify itself with a private key and this ssid was not set or not permitted to access the linked claim
 NOT_ACCESSIBLE		: the case in which the linked claim is not accessible, because (a proper part of) the platform is not available
 NOT_FOUND			: the case in which the linked claim could not be found (while the platform seems to be available in a sufficient way)

 Dependent on the reason, further expansion of the export can be achieved.

 ```
-export(reference, depth, (session))
+async exportLD(reference, (depth=3), (ssid=null), (visitedStack=[]))
 ```

 Example export (Note this is from an earlier version):